GeriLife/companionship/CONTRIBUTING.md

 Please [sign our Contributor License Agreement](https://cla-assistant.io/CompanionshipCare/companionship-care) prior to submitting any code.

+### Choose an issue

+⚠️ Generally, we will not review pull requests unless they are associated with an issue that has been claimed by the author of the pull request.

+Before writing any code, please choose or open an issue.
+If an issue exists, add a comment to claim that issue.
+If no related issue exists, create one and claim it.

 ### Clone the code

 You can download or [clone this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) directly from GitHub, using a command line or [GitHub Desktop](https://desktop.github.com/).